cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 1.Generate "chainID+relay+peer" combo, Pick up ONE random `chainID` in the myChains, according to the global time in the base of RelaySwitchTimeUnit, H = hash (time in RelaySwitchTimeUnit base + chain ID)

-{if H last number is 0
+{if H div 10, remainder 余数 is

 to hash(myRelays[`ChainID`][date less than 3Xmutable range] )find the closest ONE relays.
 Randomly request ONE Peer from myPeers[`ChainID`][...].
 ONE Chain + ONE Relay + ONE peer // if any one of those fields are null, means the chain is very early, then use null adress move on. //信息不全就是链的早期，继续进行